 - Models trained exclusively on data from normal (i.e., non-defective) systems

-- LinePulse detected failing systems with almost 100% accuracy
+- The model detected failing systems with almost 100% accuracy

-- Smart Line Analytics achieved a false negative rate of 0% and false positive rate of <1%
+- A false negative rate of 0% and false positive rate of <1%

 A leading Tier-1 supplier of driveline components was looking to improve its end-of-line (EOL) testing for electric power steering systems.
 The client’s goals were to reduce warranties by identifying more defective systems and to replace their manual EOL test with an automated solution.
 The existing end of line testing regime used data gathered from four vibration sensors over the course of 8 tests, for a total of 96 signals per unit tested.
 The results were then manually evaluated by a team of engineers.

 The client requested a machine learning model that would perform as well or better than its human EOL testers, which meant a false negative rate of 0% and a false positive rate of <1%.
 Acerta’s training dataset consisted of roughly 700 electric power steering systems, none of which failed end of line testing.
 Our data scientists used 5-fold and 10-fold cross-validation plus 27 failed units to test their classification model.